radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ### Throughput Differences lead to Network Collapse

-An incoming link to the proxy may have substantially lower throughput than the outgoing link.
+An incoming link to the proxy may have substantially different throughput than the outgoing link.
 Perhaps the network characteristics on the two links are different, or perhaps the home server is slow.
-In both situations, the proxy is left with a difficult choice about what to do with the incoming packets.
+In both situations, the proxy may be left with a difficult choice about what to do with the incoming packets, if the rate of incoming packets exceeds throughput on the outgoing link.

 As RADIUS does not provide for connection-based congestion control, there is no way for the proxy to signal on the incoming link that the client should slow its rate of sending packets.
 As a result, the proxy must simply accept the packets, buffer them, and hope that they can be be sent outbound before the client gives up on the request.